Valuative stability of polarised varieties: Examples and properties

 \begin{theorem} Suppose $(X,L)$ is a strongly valuatively semistable.
 Then

 \end{theorem}

 \begin{proof}

+Consider a divisor $D \in |kL|$.
 Note that $\lct(X,D) = A_X(D)$ \cite[Proposition 8.5]{singularitiesofpairs}.
 By working with $D$ as a $\Q$-divisor, we may assume $k=1$, and hence $\tau_L(D) = 1.$ It follows that By hypothesis, $(X,L)$ is a strongly valuatively semistable, and hence $\beta_L(D) \geq 0$.
 Thus The result follows by taking the infimum over all such $D$. \end{proof}

 In the toric setting, we can replace \emph{strong} valuative semistability with valuative semistability.

 \begin{corollary} Suppose $(X,L)$ is a valuatively semistable toric variety.
 Then \end{corollary}